On the quantum-mechanical singular harmonic oscillator: The model

 In this paper we consider the time-independent Schr\"{o}dinger equation with the Hamiltonian operator

-where $m$ is the mass of the particle (or a reduced mass) and $V_{2}>0$.
+where $m$ is the mass of the particle (or the reduced mass of a pair of particles) and $V_{2}>0$.
 We will discuss possible values of $V_{-2}$ later on.
 It is convenient for present purposes to restrict the domain to positive values of the coordinate $x$.
 If we choose the units of length $L=\hbar ^{1/2}/\left( mV_{2}\right) ^{1/4}$ and energy $\hbar \sqrt{V_{2}/m}=\hbar \omega $ then we obtain the dimensionless Hamiltonian operator\cite{F20}

-Note that the Hamiltonian operator in equation (\ref{eq:H}) is identical to that of Palma and Raff\cite{PR03} and Pimentel and de Castro\cite{PD13} because $V_{-2}=\hbar ^{2}\alpha /m$ and $V_{2}=m\omega ^{2}$ as shown by equation (\ref{eq:H_dim}).
+Note that the Hamiltonian operator in equation (\ref{eq:H}) is identical to that of Palma and Raff\cite{PR03} and Pimentel and de Castro\cite{PD13} because $V_{-2}=\hbar ^{2}\alpha /m$ and $V_{2}=m\omega ^{2}$ as shown by the above equations.
 However, it is more practical to carry out the calculation with the dimensionless expression (\ref{eq:H_dim}).
 From now on, we omit the tilde over the dimensionless observables $\tilde{H}$ and $\tilde{ x}$.

 We first consider the behaviour of the eigenfunctions at origin that is dominated by the singular term $\alpha /(2x^{2})$; therefore, we focus on the operator